Hi, I’m Charles, and I’m the Digital Marketing Executive at Chaptr.

 The team.
 Whether you’ve had a bad day or won an amazing new project, everyone is there and together.
 We are all moving in the same direction and we have each other’s back.
 They’re a funny bunch too, which helps.

 How does Chaptr differ from everywhere else you’ve worked?

 The actual adherence to a culture.
 It’s clichè to say your company cares about x,y,z and politics isn’t a thing, so it’s quite odd for me to feel confident saying that at Chaptr they care about those things, and when Chaptr cares about something, then something gets done whether it’s seemingly trivial, or the largest decision the company has made.

-Where do you see the next 12 months?
+Where do you see the Digital Marketing team in the next 12 months?

 A lot has been established in the first 12 months, and now we are looking at expanding the marketing team, which seems crazy to me considering there was no dedicated marketing team 12 months ago.
 We are working with bigger clients, doing more strategy, and more campaigns.
 It’s going to be a big year.

 Why was Chaptr a good career move for you?

 It was the step I needed to take.
 I thought that I had more to offer with my skills and mindset and it was great to have someone else see that potential and give me an opportunity to make it happen.
 I’ve matured a lot over 12 months and am eager to see what the future holds.

 This tends to change every couple of hours.
 On my original application, I said “Gimme Shelter” by The Rolling Stones.
 Today?
 It would probably be “All The Same” by Real Estate.
 The outro seems to go on forever anyway, but it’s wonderful all the same.